idanarye/vim-vebugger/README.md

  * Mdbg - a .NET debugger(Windows only)
  * PDB - a Python module for debugging Python scripts
  * RDebug - a Ruby command line option for debugging Ruby scripts
+ * NInspect - node inspect for using node.js with the inspect protocal (tested with node.8)

 Other implementations can be added with ease, and I will accept pull requests that add such implementations as long as they use Vim's |license|.